-Apocalypse Waystation for Talispeople (A Photobooth) will debut at the Feverish World Symposium in October 20-22, 2018.
+Apocalypse Waystation for Talispeople (A Photobooth) took place at the Feverish World Symposium in October 20-22, 2018.

 Combining public practice, artist-constructed headgear, and capital-driven forms of vernacular photography, Apocalypse Waystation for Talispeople invites guests to personally reflect on concepts of apocalypse, mourning, protection, and play.
 In the tradition of carnival attractions, theme parks, and LA film premieres, the tent space will be converted into a photobooth where participants will have the opportunity to try on a variety of “apocalypse veils” and pose in the artist-created set for an instant portrait to take home.